 Most students undertake the course in order to gain a GCSE in Mathematics for career reasons.
-Others are motivated by the need to help their children or grandchildren with their schoolwork and some simply want to update their mathematical knowledge.
+The course lasts 30 weeks.

 No prior qualifications are needed but if you have found the subject difficult in the past and/or you haven’t studied any maths for a long time it may be better to build up your skills and confidence on the basic maths course first.
 This course follows the Edexcel syllabus.

 There will be an initial assessment for everyone who applies for this course and we cannot confirm your place until you have been assessed.
 If this course is not the right level for you we do have other maths courses that may suit you.

 What will the course enable me to achieve?

 You can achieve a GCSE in Maths.
 Learners enter on a Foundation Level which gives them the possibility of a 5-1 grade (equivalent to C-G).
 Students can be entered for the higher level if appropriate.

 The teaching will be fairly formal but with the emphasis on building on the knowledge you already have.
 As much time as possible set aside for discussion and practising new skills in class.